Pump failure kills more than 9,000 fish at University of Alberta facility

 - 6 graylings

+The full extent of the damage is not known.
+Babiuk said the university is launching an investigation into the incident.

 The pump failure is the latest malfunction to hit the university.
-In the university's South Administration Building, the same building where the fish facility is located, a freezer failure in April resulted in the damage of its ice core collection overnight.
+A freezer failure in April resulted in the damage of its ice core collection overnight.
+Babiuk stressed the two malfunctions are not connected.

 Babiuk said the aquatics facility incident also means "thousands of dollars" worth of lost time and research by graduate students and university staff.